ez2rok/ez2rok.github.io/_posts/2017-12-31-common-app-college-essay.md

 ---
 # On the Common App Essay

 This is my Common App essay from 2017.
-I thought I'd post it so some other people might benifit from it.
-Enjoy!
+I thought I'd post it here.

 # Like Moses
 I am like Moses from the Bible: discontent with simply talking to the rock: *“God: Speak to the rock… [But] Moses struck the rock” (Numbers 20)*.